apleroy/AlexaSkillsProject/README.md

 ##About the Alexa Skill (As of 2/23/17 in certification for publishing)

-* Invoke the Skill by saying "Alexa, Open Eloquency".
+* Invoke the Skill by saying "Alexa, Open Grammar Tool".

 * Ask for the Word of the Day: "What is the Word of The Day"